-We recruit outstanding recent graduates and professionals from all disciplines with strong academic backgrounds and leadership experience to commit to teach in a rural UPE school for 2 years.
+We recruit outstanding graduates from all disciplines of study with strong academic backgrounds and leadership experience to commit to serving as full-time teachers in rural UPE schools for 2 years.

-Once in the classrooms, fellows continue to receive individual and team coaching and support from their dedicated leadership coach to grow in their role as teachers and as leaders throughout the 2-year fellowship.
-They also have access to professional development through in-service training and online resources.
+Once in the classrooms, fellows continue to receive individual and team coaching and support from their dedicated leadership coaches to grow in their role as effective teachers and leaders throughout the 2-year fellowship.
+Additionally, they have access to continuous professional development through in-service training and online resources.

-Fully empowered fellows are placed in rural, low income government-aided primary schools (rural UPE schools) as full time teaching staff for 2 years.
-We place them in poor, rural government schools because that’s where there is greatest need and great opportunity for change.
-Fellows will work with the existing teachers to increase student learning outcomes, and also mobilize the community to engage in school activities.
+Trained fellows are placed in underserved UPE schools as full-time teaching staff for 2 years.
+We place them in low-income communities because that’s where there is the greatest need and a great opportunity for change.
+Fellows will work with the existing teachers to increase student learning outcomes, and also mobilize the community to engage in school programs.

 In their second year, Fellows will have the opportunity to plan and implement initiatives aimed at addressing challenges affecting the children and the communities they serve.